 Upon entering an intensive outpatient program, you will be assigned a treatment team.
 The team will work with you to create a treatment plan based on your intake evaluation and individual needs.
 IOP services are greatly focused on relapse prevention and developing healthy coping skills.
 1

-Below are some common services offered in IOPs:
+Below are some common services offered:

 Group counseling : IOPs rely heavily on group therapy to enhance sober behaviors, develop communication skills, introduce structure, and provide guidance.
 2 Groups can focus on different aspects of recovery, such as addiction education, relapse prevention, stress management, coping skills, life skills, interpersonal process, and support.
 2